wnyc/django-crowdsourcing/docs/producers/options.rst

 **Float answer**

 This column is used for decimals.
-Any Integer answer will also be recorded as a Float answer and visa versa.
-This is in case someone changes the type of question between Integer and Float.
+Any integer answer will also be recorded as a float answer and visa versa.
+This is in case someone changes the type of question between integer and float.

 **Boolean answer**